ifo/old-redlua.com/posts/2015-01-19-url-shortening-in-haskell-with-scotty-and-lucid.markdown

 ## Putting It All Together

 If you've been following along, your code might not look like the following.
+I'm not that good of an author.
+Yet ;).
 But regardless you can copy and paste this and it'll likely work:

 Main.hs: